 - We believe faith and commitment change people’s lives and the life of the community.

 Aiken County Habitat for Humanity (ACHFH) was founded in 1988 by local community citizens led by St. John’s United Methodist Church.
-The first house was dedicated April 30, 1989 on Horry Street to the Lewis Family.
-Today, we have completed over 100 houses with 23% of them paid off.
-We service approximately 75 mortgages a year since 2016.
-We continue to strive to build four houses per year averaging three per year over the last ten years.
+The first house was dedicated April 30, 1989 on Horry Street, after being built by volunteers and sold to the Lewis Family.
+Today, across Aiken County in Aiken, North Augusta, Jackson, Warrenville and Montmorenci we have completed over 125 houses with 23% of them paid off.
+We have carried and serviced approximately 75 active partner families mortgages a year since 2016.
+We strive to build four houses per year averaging three per year over the last ten years.

 In 1996, we opened our first ReStore to support the mission of the organization and further our vision of safe and affordable housing for all.
-It grew from annual revenue of $30,000 per year to averaging $25,000 per month in sales revenue.
-ReStore donations continue to grow each year leading to our need for a store renovation project in 2018.
+It has grown from annual revenue of $30,000 per year to averaging $25,000 per month in sales revenue, which is vital to support our mission.
+ReStore donations continue to grow each year leading to our need for multiple store renovation projects over the years.